Necoro/feed2imap-go/README.md

 * Fix `include-images` option: It now includes images as mime-parts.
 An additional `embed-images` option serves the images as inline base64-encoded data (the old default behavior of feed2imap).
 * Improved image inclusion: Support any relative URLs, including `//example.com/foo.png`
-* Use HTML-Parser instead of regular expressions for modifying the HTML content.
+* Use an HTML parser instead of regular expressions for modifying the HTML content.
-* STARTTLS-Support.
+* STARTTLS support.
 As it turned out only in testing, the old feed2imap never supported it...
 * `item-filter` option that allows to specify an inline filter expression on the items of a feed.
 * Readability support: Fetch and present the linked article.